logo

 Frontline Communities

-Members of the communities include those impacted most by climate change and its root causes, which include white supremacy, patriarchy, and colonization.
-These communities are embedded in legacy struggles against social, economic, and environmental injustices exacerbated by extractive and pollutive industries that have been purposely and systemically situated adjacent or within to their communities.
+Members of these communities include those impacted most by climate change and its root causes, which include White supremacy, patriarchy, and colonization.
+These communities are embedded in legacy struggles against social, economic, and environmental injustices exacerbated by extractive and pollutive industries that have been purposely and systemically situated adjacent to or within said communities.
 This disproportionate exposure to climate and environmental injustice results in acute and chronic impacts to human and environmental health.
 Frontline organizations are those created by and for frontline communities, and are accountable to a base of frontline community members.

 Gender Non-Conforming, referring to those who do not identify with binary gender identity.